 How Do You Stop a Mosquito Bite From Itching?
-Check Out These Medicine-Free Home Remedies to Stop the Itch
+Check Out These Home Remedies

-Enjoying the outdoors can sometimes be hampered by those pesky little insects we all know as mosquitoes.
-Stopping the itch from bites they leave behind often requires regularly re-applying medication, which you might not necessarily have with you on your outdoor adventure.
+Enjoyment of the Great Outdoors can sometimes be hampered by those pesky little mosquitoes.
+Stopping the itch from the bites they leave behind often requires regularly re-applying medication, which you might not have with you on an outdoor adventure.
 Here are some alternative remedies to stop itchy mosquito bites:

 The Heat Treatment

-The most simplistic method I have seen is simply using some good old-fashioned heat.
-Heating up a spoon (keeping in mind you don't want it hot enough to burn yourself - something like sticking your spoon in a cup of hot coffee), then applying the heated spoon to the bite alleviates the itch.
+The simplest method I have seen is to use some good old-fashioned heat.
+Heating up a spoon (keep in mind you don't want it hot enough to burn yourself - something like sticking your spoon in a cup of hot coffee), then applying the heated spoon to the bite alleviates the itch.

-Science says this works because it breaks down the proteins that lead to that itchy feeling the bites cause.
+Science says this works because it breaks down the proteins that lead to that itchy feeling.

 Some people swear by this method.
-Making a paste from warm water and baking soda, using a ratio of one tablespoon to one pint of water.
-Leave the paste on for about five minutes, then wash it off with warm water.
+Make a paste from warm water and baking soda, using a ratio of one tablespoon to one pint of water.
+Leave the paste on the bite for about five minutes, then wash it off with warm water.

-Applying a slice of lemon to the affected area offers some relief, allowing the acids in the fruit to do their thing.
+Applying a slice of lemon to the affected area offers some relief, allowing the acids in the fruit to combat the chemicals that cause the itch.
 You could also simply squirt some lemon juice onto the bites if you've been bitten in multiple places and don't want to hold lemon slices all over your body.

-Getting your skin wet in the area of the bite and rub an aspirin on the bite to get some relief.
-If you're allergic to aspirin, this obviously isn't a good solution.
+Get your skin wet in the area of the bite and rub an aspirin on the bite to get some relief.